boothtm/nasa_avionics_data_ml/README.md

 The DTED data that is required for a few of the RNN functions can be downloaded from my NexusDE Google Drive:
 - https://drive.google.com/file/d/15yxI1QQluxYLN2YGn64ISKCPyZd2X3By/view?usp=drive_link

-Once DTED is downloaded you can check visualize it with `elevation_visualization.ipynb`
+Once DTED is downloaded you can visualize it with `elevation_visualization.ipynb`